 A. Appellant’s Common Name Procedures Were Intentionally Illusory

-In its Brief, Appellant relies heavily on its “enhanced” common name procedures.
-Clearly, Appellant knew of the potential for harm to those with common names caused by erroneously matching them with public records of another.
+In its Brief, the Appellant relies heavily on its “enhanced” common name procedures.
+Clearly, the Appellant knew of the potential for harm to those with common names caused by erroneously matching them with public records of another.
 Indeed, it even developed its common name procedures in acknowledgment of such.
 DE:201, 305-06, 318-19.

 Despite this knowledge, Appellant’s corporate representative admitted its “procedure” to match a consumer with records based on three, rather than two identifiers was “aspirational” and could be disregarded with a supervisor’s approval – approval Appellant did not obtain, in violation of its own procedures, in this case, twice, proving that too was aspirational.
 DE:201, 315, 374.
 Moreover, rather than providing all adjudicators access to databases like Experian —which could be used to help distinguish one individual from another by comparing an address history with the address listed in criminal records— Appellant restricted that access to a limited number of adjudicators.
 DE:201, 317-18; 482-483.
-These were conscious decisions by Appellant, not the result of mere negligence.
+These were conscious decisions by the Appellant, not the result of mere negligence.

-Here, Appellant presented no evidence that it did anything more than matching Williams with Ricky William’s records based on two identifiers.
+Here, the Appellant presented no evidence that it did anything more than matching Williams with Ricky William’s records based on two identifiers.
 However, a superficial review is, by definition, not reasonable.
 Johnson v.
 MBNA America Bank, NA, 357 F.3d 426, 431 (4th Cir.2004) (superficial inquiry of dispute is not reasonable).
 Moreover, purposely limiting the information available to adjudicators warrants punitive damages.
 Ballanger v.
 Ocwen, No. 4:14-cv-00252 (S.D.
 Iowa September 27, 2017) (denying summary judgment regarding punitive damages when the “procedures limited [the] investigation solely to the ACDVs themselves and to SPS’ computer system”).
 The District Court found as much particularly given Appellant’s failure to use Experian or other similar databases that were readily available for use.
 DE:217, 20-21; DE:202, 483.

 As discussed in more detail infra, the cases Appellant cited do not help it.
 It cites Sarver v.
 Experian Info.
 Sols., 390 F.3d 969, 972 (7th Cir.2004) and Childress v.
 Experian Info.
 Sols., Inc., 790 F.3d 745 (7th Cir.2015) for the proposition that the FCRA does not obligate it to review an Experian address history.
-Unlike in those cases, here it was Appellant’s own procedures that obligated Appellant to review the Experian address history.
+Unlike in those cases, here it was the Appellant’s own procedures that obligated the Appellant to review the Experian address history.
 Moreover, other courts have all also allowed a jury to consider whether a CRA acted in willful violation of the FCRA where it failed to consider readily accessible third-party databases.
 See White v.
 Trans Union, LLC, 462 F. Supp.
 2d 1079 (C.D.
 Cal.2006) (denying the motion to dismiss where Plaintiffs alleged that defendant failed to consider Pacer resulting in their credit reports inaccurately reporting discharge debt as due).

 There is also no merit to Appellant’s claim that the District Court engaged in supposition in suggesting that the limitations placed on the use of Experian were motivated by a desire to reduce cost and, therefore, increase profit.
 However, a jury can make its decision on reasonable inferences from the evidence by applying its collective common sense and experience.
 See Pattern Jury Instructions 3.3 (“In considering the evidence you may use reasoning and common sense to make deductions and reach conclusions.”).
-The jury could have reasonably inferred, based on their common sense and life experiences, that a license which allows for fewer users cost Appellant less than one which allows for more.
-This is particularly true when a cost-saving motive is not denied by Appellant’s corporate representative at trial.
+The jury could have reasonably inferred, based on their common sense and life experiences, that a license that allows for fewer users cost Appellant less than one which allows for more.
+This is particularly true when a cost-saving motive is not denied by the Appellant’s corporate representative at trial.

 Even assuming arguendo there was no profit incentive, Appellant has cited no authority for the proposition that the jury had to find that it was motivated by increased profit to find that it recklessly disregarded the inherent risks of producing inaccurate reports for consumers with common names.
-Moreover, the fact that Appellant’s predecessor refused to even use the address history information available to for potentially free via Accurint (from a related company) is even more egregious.
+Moreover, the fact that Appellant’s predecessor refused to even use the address history information available for potentially free via Accurint (from a related company) is even more egregious.

 Appellant argues that the limits on the numbers of adjudicators who can use Experian were established by its contract with Experian.
-However, there was no evidence that Appellant didn’t have the ability to negotiate a contract with Experian to allow all adjudicators to obtain an address history or obtain an Accurint address from, at the time of the Rent-A-Center report, an affiliated company, see DE:201, 376.
+However, there was no evidence that the Appellant didn’t have the ability to negotiate a contract with Experian to allow all adjudicators to obtain an address history or obtain an Accurint address from, at the time of the Rent-A-Center report, an affiliated company, see DE:201, 376.
 Preg Deposition at Page 55, Lines 4-10; Plaintiff’s Trial Exhibit 6.

 Moreover, Appellant’s twice making the conscious decision not to obtain an address history for Williams is related to its decision to obtain a limited license from Experian and not a mere coincidence.
 A reasonable inference is that adjudicators preparing the background reports deliberately chose not to obtain an Experian address history on two separate occasions because they were not able to do so.
-Appellant’s statement that it “unintentionally failed to follow its reasonable procedures,” at page 24 of its Brief is simply not supported by the evidence because the decisions not to follow its procedures was deliberate.
+Appellant’s statement that it “unintentionally failed to follow its reasonable procedures,” on page 24 of its Brief is simply not supported by the evidence because the decisions not to follow its procedures were deliberate.

-The District Court properly found that Appellant’s actions evidence willfulness.
-The fact that Appellant has procedures is irrelevant where there are significant limitations on following those procedures every time it prepares a background report.
+The District Court properly found that the Appellant’s actions evidence willfulness.
+The fact that the Appellant has procedures is irrelevant where there are significant limitations on following those procedures every time it prepares a background report.
 Otherwise, Section 1681e(b)’s reference to “whenever” would be rendered meaningless.
 See Section 1681e(b) (“Whenever a consumer reporting agency prepares a consumer report it shall follow reasonable procedures to assure maximum possible accuracy. . . ), see also Lee v.
 Sec.
 Check, LLC, 3:09-CV-421-J-12TEM, 2010 WL 3075673, *12 (M.D.
 Fla.
 Aug.
 5, 2010) (“[i]t is axiomatic that procedures must be reasonable with respect to the particular dispute presented.
 A credit reporting agency cannot rely on the fact that it established some procedures, but must prove by a preponderance of the evidence that such procedures are reasonable to address the specific dispute presented.”); see also Farmer v.
 Phillips Agency, Inc., 285 F.R.D.
 688, 696 (N.D.
 Ga.2012) (“’[w]henever’ [in 15 U.S.C. §1681k(a)(2)] means ‘at any time,’ The Random House College Dictionary, 1498 (rev. ed.
 1982), or simply at every time”).